asimons04/tesseract/Roadmap.md

 ### Infrastructure
 - Add "Guest" and the instance it's hooked to in Account switcher menu in sidebar
+- Need to implement normal password change.
+Now that password recovery is completed, this is likely next.
 - Consider an optional, complementary backend server to add additional functionality such as saving settings to DB, keeping a cache of communities/instance details for Explore features, etc.

 - Consider integrating [Fediseer](https://fediseer.com/api/) support into admin tools